 Burglars target homes they think are empty so it’s important that you try to make your homes look occupied.

 Houses are generally broken into from the rear because the burglar doesn’t want to be seen so people should make it as difficult as possible to access their back garden.
-Tall fencing, noisy gravel, spiky hedges and an alarm system are all worth the investment.
+Tall fencing, spiky hedges, security doors Mandurah, and an alarm system are all worth the investment.
 And of course, windows and doors should always be locked when there is no one at home.

 Last winter, there were 961 burglaries in the Cambridgeshire area during the four months, from November to February, with 224 in November, 227 in December, 296 in January and 214 in February.

 Other crime prevention measures include:

 *Remove keys from window and door locks, but keep them in a familiar and safe place where all members of the family know where to find them in the event of an emergency.
 Hire a locksmith who can provide professional locksmith services when you first move into a home to change your locks.
 The emergency locksmith you can call anytime is All United Locksmith in Connecticut.